Jeremiah 7 – Preaching at the Temple Gate

 i.
 God used Shiloh as a lesson.
 “Go to Shiloh,” He says.
 “Look what happened to a place of spiritual privilege and glory when they forgot about Me.
 The same will happen to you if you do not turn again to Me.”
 Many cities are filled with empty and decrepit old churches; these are like Shiloh – places where God was once worshipped and honored, but no more.

 ii.
-The lesson should be sealed in our heart: no matter how much spiritual progress, or privilege, or glory one might have, it can all be turned to nothing if we stop listening to God and cultivating our relationship with Him.
+The lesson should be sealed in our hearts: no matter how much spiritual progress, or privilege, or glory one might have, it can all be turned to nothing if we stop listening to God and cultivating our relationship with Him.

 B. The price of provoking the LORD God.